twelvebore/kb_builder/README.md

 * `{_r:<degrees>}`: Rotate the switch cutout independent of the stabilizer cutout (assuming there is one).
 EG: `{_r:90},""`
 * `{_rs:<degrees>}`: Rotate the stabilizer cutout independent of the switch cutout.
 EG: `{_rs:180},""`

-This tool is implemented as a webserver and exposes a UI to be consumed in the browser, but it is not fit for actual web traffic because it can not handle drawing more than one layout at a time.
+This tool is implemented as both a webserver which exposes a UI to be consumed in the browser and a CLI that can be run from the shell.
+The web server is not fit for actual web traffic because it can not handle drawing more than one layout at a time.
 This however should not be a limitiation for personal use.

 ## Installation and Configuration